DMM TOC > 300 Commercial Flats > 370 Media Mail

 h.
 Manuscripts accompanying related proof sheets and corrections of proof sheets including corrections of typographical and other errors, changes in the text, insertions of new text, marginal instructions to the printer, and corrective rewrites of parts.

-There is no minimum weight for Media Mail.
-A single piece of Media Mail can weigh no more than 70 pounds.
+There is no minimum weight for Media Mail or Library Mail.
+A single piece of Media Mail or Library Mail can weigh no more than 70 pounds.

 A Presorted Media Mail mailing must contain a minimum of 300 pieces claimed at any combination of 5-digit and basic prices.
-Those pieces in the mailing that meet the 5-digit presort requirements are eligible for the 5-digit presort price and those pieces that meet the basic presort requirements are eligible for the basic prices, subject to the preparation standards in 375.5.0, Preparing Presorted Flats, or 705.8.0, Preparing Pallets.
-Pieces in a mailing do not need to be identical in size and content.
-Such nonidentical pieces may be merged, sorted together, and presented as a single mailing either with the correct postage affixed to each piece in the mailing or with postage paid with a permit imprint if authorized by Business Mailer Support (BMS), USPS headquarters.
+A Presorted Library Mail mailing must contain a minimum of 300 pieces claimed at any combination of 5-digit and basic prices, and must be a separate mailing from any Media Mail mailing.
+Pieces that meet the 5-digit presort requirements are eligible for 5-digit presort prices and pieces that meet the basic presort requirements are eligible for basic prices, subject to preparation standards in 375 or 705.8.0.
+If pieces are not identical in size and content, they may be presented as a single presorted mailing either with the correct postage affixed to each piece in the mailing or with postage paid with a permit imprint if authorized by Business Mailer Support, USPS headquarters.

-Media Mail prices are based on the weight of the piece without regard to zone.
-The price categories and discounts are as follows:
+Media Mail and Library Mail prices are based on the weight of the piece without regard to zone.
+The price categories are as follows:

 a.
 5-Digit Presort Price.
-To qualify for the 5-digit price, a piece must be prepared and sorted to 5-digit sacks under 375.5.0, Preparing Presorted Flats, or 5-digit pallets under 705.8.0, Preparing Pallets.
+To qualify for the 5-digit price, a piece must be sorted to 5-digit sacks under 375 or 5-digit pallets under 705.8.0.
 All logical 5-digit bundles on pallets must contain at least 10 pieces.

 b.
 Basic Presort Price.
-All pieces prepared and sorted under 375.5.0, Preparing Presorted Flats, or 705.8.0, Preparing Pallets, that are not eligible for the 5-digit price qualify for the basic price.
+All pieces prepared and sorted under 375 or 705.8.0, that are not eligible for the 5-digit price qualify for the basic price.